 "Online education is an ideal environment to deliver tailor made education throughout the world, specifically suited to the needs of individual students.
 Students can work at their own pace, at any time and location.
 By using exciting new didactic approaches such as gamification, education can be made more fun and at the same time more effective.
 Once an online course is developed, educators can focus on the most interesting and most important element of education – the interaction with students."

-Mark Voskuijl has been Assistant Professor in Flight Performance and Propulsion at Delft University of Technology since 2007.
-He is responsible for lectures, projects and final thesis work related to flight performance and is coordinator of the Master track Flight Performance and Propulsion.
+In September 2018, Mark Voskuijl was appointed as full professor Aviation- and Weapon systems at the faculty of Military Sciences at the Netherlands Defence Academy.
 He is a specialist in the field of aircraft performance and is the (co)author of about 50 relevant publications (journals, book chapters, conference papers, patents).